 Therefore, efforts to provide displaced persons with immediate and tangible assistance to re-establish their livelihoods and to include host communities into these activities will be key to prevent conflict over scarce resources.
 In situations where resources are limited and/or degraded, the increased pressure imposed on hosts by displacement or return can lead to conflict between the displaced population and host community, as they both seek to benefit from the same limited resources.
 The role of economic reintegration programmes in peacebuilding is crucial as it contributes to the revitalizing of the economy and benefits both displaced and host communities, hence contributing to enhanced social cohesion.
 It is worth noting here that a considerable number of those who have fled since April 2015 had previously been displaced.
 Some were born and grew up in Tanzania, but had returned to Burundi in the late 2000s.
 They failed to make a new life for themselves due to inappropriate reintegration and durable solutions process that never provided them with long term livelihood opportunities and made them more vulnerable to new displacement.
 These multiple displacements considerably undermine development, social cohesion and peacebuilding efforts in Burundi and the region.
 This dimension should be taken into account in the future durable solutions process that this project intends to kick start.

 Last but not least, potential conflicts related to displacement, return and reintegration, especially those related to access to land and property have been taken into account in this cross-border project.
 In an already tense sociopolitical context with increased local conflicts and violence, these tensions can become obstacles to the peaceful (re)integration of displaced persons.
 The return process risks aggravating existing tensions and causing renewed violence in a country where the rule of law and the judiciary system are considerably weakened.
-This project proposes programmes dealing with social cohesion, conflict mitigation, and resolution, community dialogue and reconciliation activities aiming at mitigating potential conflicts with host communities on both sides of the border to ensure sustainable peacebuilding.
+This project proposes interventions/activities dealing with social cohesion, conflict mitigation, and resolution, community dialogue and reconciliation activities aiming at mitigating potential conflicts with host communities on both sides of the border to ensure sustainable peacebuilding.
 This will materialize with enhanced access to personal documentation and Housing Land and Property (HLP) dispute mechanisms, legal aid services, especially for women and victims of human rights and community-based conflict resolution mechanisms to foster reintegration and peace-building at the local level.

 This project is hence designed to start strengthening the capacities of displaced to enable them to contribute more efficiently to the social and economic recovery of their communities to pave the way for a successful durable solutions process aiming at ensuring sustainable peace